SYPM 013: Triggered all the time to emotional safety

 Join us for a conversation about the new ideas she’s learned, and how her children now don’t cooperate blindly because she’s forcing them, but express their agency while finding ways to collaborate that also meet their needs.
 They have real agency in her family (they know she’ll hear them and respect their ideas) and because of this, the little issues that used to provoke regular meltdowns are easily solved.
 And Chrystal is learning how to set boundaries so she doesn’t get walked all over – by her children, or by other members of her family.

 Want to make a similar shift in your own interactions with your children?
 My Taming Your Triggers workshop will help.
-Join the waitlist to be notified when doors reopen.
+Join the waitlist now.
+Click the banner to learn more!

 Jump to highlights: